 A robot handler may request to pick-up a robot if and only if a robot is in a dangerous situation that is likely to lead to physical injuries.
-If a robot handler touches a robot without the allowance of the referee, the respective robot 1490 receives a yellow card and the robot handler an official warning.
+If a robot handler touches a robot without the allowance of the referee, the respective robot receives a yellow card and the robot handler an official warning.
+In AdultSize, a request for pick-up is implicitly granted if the robot is visible unstable or about to fall.
 After two warnings for robot touching, the robot handler may not serve as a robot handler again for the rest of the game and needs to be replaced by a different person from the team immediately.
 In case of repeated violations throughout the tournament, the Technical Committee can decide to permanently disallow a certain person from serving as a robot handler for the rest of the tournament.

-Incapable Players 1495
+Incapable Players

 Players not capable of play (e.g. players not able to walk on two legs, players not able to stand, or players with obvious malfunctions) are not permitted to participate in the game.
 They must be removed from the field.
-It is up to the referee to judge whether a player is capable of play.
+It is up to the reference to indee whether a player is capable of play.
+The reference may ack the team leader of a player supported

+- to the referee to judge whether a player is capable of play.
 The referee may ask the team leader of a player suspected to be incapable of play to demonstrate playing ability at any time.
-A field player that is not able to get back into a stable standing or walking posture from a fall within 20 seconds will be removed from the field for 30 seconds removal 1500 penalty.
+A field player that is not able to get back into a stable standing or walking posture from a fall within 20 seconds will be removed from the field for 30 seconds removal penalty.
 It has to enter the field from the team's own half of the field close to the penalty mark facing the opposite touch line, as indicated by the referee.
-If the ball is within a radius of 0.5 m around the goal keeper inside the goal area, the goal keeper has to show active attempts to move the ball out of this radius.
-If no attempt is shown for 20 seconds, the goal keeper is considered to be an inactive player and removed from the field.
+If the ball is within a radius of 0.5 m around the goal keeper inside the goal - area, the goal keeper has to show active attempts to move the ball out of this radius.
+If no attempt is shown for 20 seconds, the goal keeper is considered to be an inactive player and receives a 30 second removal penalty removed from the field.

-Substitutions 1505
+Substitutions

 Up to two players per game can be substituted by other players of the same team.
+A substituted robot can come back in play but it counts as an additional substitution.
 The referee must be informed prior to the substitution.
 A substitute only enters the field after the player being replaced left the field and after receiving a signal from the referee.
 Any of the other players may change places with the goalkeeper, provided that the referee is informed before the change is made and that the change is made during a stoppage of the match.
 Changing places/roles between a field player and a goalie does not count as substitution.

-Temporal Absence
+1590 Temporal Absence